 “There is no instant formula for spirituality.
 Spirituality consists in living out the journey of Christ through Faith.
 We must be able to identify personally with Christ.”
 (Bishop John of Amorion)

 “St. John Chrysostom says commenting on the scripture in 1 Cor.
 12:12, “For now we see in a mirror, dimly, but then face to face” that the increase of our vision means an increase in our understanding and perception.
 In one of his homilies he explains, “not as though God has a face, but in order to express greater manifestation and clarity.
 Do you see how we learn all things by gradual advance?”
-(Sacramental Living Podcast, St. John Chrysostom)
+(Sacramental Living Ministries, St. John Chrysostom)

 “As we grow in the Lord, our vision gradually conforms to the Lord’s mind, until we find ourselves thinking with Him.
 We develop what Father George Florovsky calls a “scriptural mind” – one which is wholly attuned to God.”
 (OCPM 5/13/2017)